MedhatHassan/InfoSEC/Execution, persistence, privilege escalation and evasion/README.md

 The notes are organized by week and cover the key topics, subtopics, and examples covered in each week's lectures, readings, and assignments.
 They are designed to serve as a quick reference guide for students and professionals who want to deepen their understanding of InfoSec and stay up-to-date with the latest trends, threats, and best practices.

+## Course Information

+- Course: Execution, Persistence, Privilege Escalation, and Evasion
+- Offered by: INFOSEC on Coursera
+- Specialization: Python for Cybersecurity
+- Course level: Intermediate
+- Prerequisites: knowledge of Python and experience in cybersecurity.

 The notes include the following topics:

 - Week 1: Introduction to Malware and Execution Techniques